How safe are Ontario’s workplaces and are they getting safer?

 Rather than measuring health and safety in individual workplaces, the index looks at Ontario as a whole.

-To measure overall health and safety, we look at five components:
+To measure overall health and safety, we look at four components:

-Empowerment - how people are involved in keeping workplaces healthy and safe
+• Empowerment and workplace culture: how people are involved in keeping workplaces healthy and safe and how they think about the priority placed on health and safety where they work.

-Injuries - the injuries that occur and how often, how long it takes people to get back to work, and the severity of the injuries, including loss of life.
+• Injuries: the injuries and illnesses that occur and how often, how long it takes people to get back to work, and the severity of the injuries, including loss of life.

 How it all adds up

 The components are scored based on workplace health and safety data covering almost every sector of Ontario’s economy.
-Each component is weighted in relation to the others, and the five scores are added up to reach the single index measure.
+Each component is weighted equally, and the four scores are added up to reach the single index measure.

 The index tracks the yearly change in Ontario’s overall workplace health and safety, and is updated annually.